|

 more info: press release (pdf)

 Via Inhabitat on Feb.
 29: To date, more than 110 LV prefabs have become home to owners throughout 23 states in the US, with 40 more under construction.
 While prefab fans have been able to tour the Rocio Romero show home in Missouri for several years, this weekend marks the first time that a finished LV is available for viewing in New York.
 The first National LV Open House Tour kicks off on March 1st (tomorrow!) in the Hudson Valley!
 Sorry that we posted too late for the New York open house, but there will be more!
 The Rocio Romero site fills in the blanks: This event is one of four that will be held throughout the country.
 The 2008 National Tour will provide attendees the opportunity to see and feel the LV space.
 Ms. Romero, Rocio Romero staff, homeowners, and general contractors will be present to discuss the LV design features, custom design options, the build process, and construction costs.
 Since 2003, more than 6,000 individuals have visited the Rocio Romero show home in Perryville, Missouri.
 Our new national tours will allow attendees to view our newest homes and experience the wide array of customization and lifestyles available to LV home owners.
 The open house featured four pre-reserved time slots, costing $40/person.
-We'll do our best to get the dates for the other three events with plenty of advance notice. when: dates TBA
+We'll do our best to get the dates for the other three events with plenty of advance notice. company: Rocio Romero

 where: locations TBA